About James and his work

 Choice Theory

-CT emphasises that we are the product of the choices that we make.
-In counselling, CT encourages developing personal accountability for our unhelpful choices, and we are encouraged to start making positive choices.
+CT emphasises that problems are the product of our choices.
+CT encourages developing personal accountability for our unhelpful choices and to start making positive choices.
 Positive choices result in positive relationships and the achievement of our basic needs.

 I use choice theory when a client requires a direct style of intervention.